garfix/nli-go/doc/remarks.md

     - D1: `mycorp:1288`
     - DB2: null

 The dialog-wide variable then represents the discourse entity.
 And this immediately solves the problem in "John owns a Porsch.
-There it is: the red one with the license plate LOOK-MA.": once the id is known it is assigned to the dialog variable; and from that moment, the disocurse entity is linked to the database entity.
+There it is: the red one with the license plate LOOK-MA.": once the id is known it is assigned to the dialog variable; and from that moment, the discourse entity is linked to the database entity.
 It also solves the problem of the anaphoric reference.
 Once the variable is bound, it does not need to be looked up again.

 The problem with "Why (did you pick [it] up)?" is then resolved if we have `back_reference` check if the variable in its first argument is already bound (in which case we need not search).